-For those of you that might be wondering what OCPP and OCA are in connection to EV Charging Networks, let’s clear that up.
+For those of you that might be wondering what OCPP and OCA are in connection with Smart EV Charging, let’s clear that up.
 OCA stands for the Open Charging Alliance.
 OCPP is Open Charge Point Protocol, the protocol used to facilitate communications between EV charging stations and central Back Office systems.

-The OCPP is an open standard used internationally with no charge and no license requirements.
+The OCPP is an international open standard with no charge and license requirements.
 The protocol was developed in 2009, and today it is used across the EV market by many significant players, including utility companies, manufacturers, back-office software suppliers, and Charge Point Operators (CPOs).

 As it is an open standard, OCPP enables infrastructure operators and vendors to choose and supply EV Charging Stations to the operator of their choice.
 OCPP also allows companies such as Tridens EV Charge to create software solutions for EV Charging Networks around this protocol.

-OCPP is similar to IoT protocols in that it describes the messaging between Charging Station and IT Backends.
-These messages are used to give charging commands, track energy meter values, or authenticate new EV users.
+OCPP is similar to IoT protocols in that it describes the messaging between Charging stations and IT Backends.
+These messages give charging commands, track energy meter values, or authenticate new EV users.

 Comparison of OCPP 2.0 and OCPP 1.6 for EV Charging Networks

 Trends within the EV sector and the energy market drive changes to charging point backends’ standards and requirements.
-Software systems are increasing their levels of security, flexibility, functionality, and interoperability.
+Software systems are increasing their security, flexibility, functionality, and interoperability levels.
 ISO 15118 is one such innovation, describing the communication protocols between charging points and EVs.